tsujikawahiroki/generative-ai-use-cases/docs/en/DEPLOY_OPTION.md

 Creates an Agent that connects to APIs to reference the latest information for responses.
 You can customize the Agent to add other actions and create multiple Agents to switch between.

-The default search agent uses [Brave Search API's Data for AI](https://brave.com/search/api/) due to its large free tier, request limit considerations, and cost factors, but you can customize it to use other APIs.
-Getting an API key requires credit card registration even for the free plan.
+The default search agents available are [Data for AI in Brave Search API] (https://brave.com/search/api/) or [Tavily's Tavily Search API] (https://docs.tavily.com/documentation/api-reference/endpoint/search).
+It is also possible to customise the API so that it can be used with other APIs.
+Please note that Brave Search API requires credit card setup, even for free plans.

 > [!NOTE]
 > When you enable the Agent Chat use case, it only sends data to external APIs in the Agent Chat use case.
-(By default, Brave Search API) Other use cases can continue to be used entirely within AWS.
+(By default, Brave Search API or Tavily Search) Other use cases can continue to be used entirely within AWS.
 Please check your internal policies and API terms of service before enabling.

-Set `agentEnabled` and `searchAgentEnabled` to `true` (default is `false`), and specify the search engine API key in `searchApiKey`.
+Set `agentEnabled` and `searchAgentEnabled` to `true` (default is `false`), and then set the required fields.

+- `searchEngine` : Specify the search engine to use.
+You can use `Brave` or `Tavily`.
+- `searchApiKey` : Specify the API key of the search engine.

 **Edit [parameter.ts](/packages/cdk/parameter.ts)**